By Boyd Wason 3 Nov, 2020

 After the advent of television and radio, content marketing faded away, replaced with catchy jingles and attractive actors.
 Today, however, content marketing has returned with a vengeance.
 In order to establish a foundation of trust, create a connection with readers and build a list of subscribers and continued users, companies are returning to content marketing as their go-to strategy on the digital marketing spectrum.

 Content marketing has reigned supreme in the United States for over half a decade.
 Today, over half of marketing budgets go towards content, with in-house and outsourced content teams handling content needs for businesses of all scales and sizes.
-Over 83% of companies in the U.S. and Australia have content strategies in place, which range from significant investments to self-maintained blogs.
+Over 56% of businesses worldwide intend to spend more on content creation.

-84% of brands identify as prioritising brand awareness, and 68% of marketers prefer original content over alternative licensed content.
 Across both the US and Australia, popular forms of content marketing include blogs, website articles and e-newsletters - all effective ways of targeting individuals in order to generate revenue.
-In the US alone, 50 billion dollars will be poured into content marketing this year, suggesting that a large investment in content creation is well worth it.
+Research from Content Marketing Institute states that "24% of all respondents said their organisation had shifted traditional paid advertising dollars to content marketing in the last 12 months."

 Content Marketing in New Zealand